Onuphrius: Art

 Fresco of Onuphrius (on left) in the Snake Church.

 Images of Saint Onuphrius were conflated with those of the medieval "wild man".
 In art, he is depicted as a wild man completely covered with hair, wearing a girdle of leaves.

 He is depicted at Snake Church (Yilanlı Kilise) in the Göreme valley open-air museum in Cappadocia, Turkey.

-He became the patron saint of weavers due to the fact that he was depicted "dressed only in his own abundant hair, and a loin-cloth of leaves".
+He became the patron saint of weavers due to the fact that he was depicted "dressed only in his own abundant hair, and a loincloth of leaves".

 He (S. Onofrio) was named co-patron of the city of Palermo in 1650.